2016-2017 Academic Year Due Dates:

 The maximum amount of the master's fellowship is $1,000.
 Graduate students may qualify for this fellowship only once (unless they pursue a second master's in a different field and elect the thesis, project, or portfolio review option).
 If your research involves humans or animals, you will have to submit a protocol for approval by the Human Subjects Review committee, HSR; or Institutional Animal Care and Use Committee, IACUC.

 Payment of expenses for approved projects will be coordinated by the staff in the graduate office.

 These fellowships may be used for:

-- Supplies, services, materials and equipment needed to complete the thesis or project.
+- Supplies, services, materials and equipment needed to conduct research related to the thesis or project.

 - Travel justified by the nature of the thesis or project.